 I was nervous, anxious, and worked myself into a defensive state.
 After a little while, my boyfriend made some inane remark such as, “look at that tree over there.”
 I was amazed.
 What I thought was going to grow into a big argument was just him being quiet.
 I had never realized that anyone could be quiet deliberately with no other motive.

 It is very difficult to change a behavior pattern that took years to perfect.
-Although I’m still a work in progress, I’ve slowly gotten better with being quiet.
-My inclination is to fill those silences, but now I can stop myself.
-Sometimes, it requires a mental dialogue (I do a lot of those) that my role doesn’t have to be the entertainment committee–that it’s okay for me to just remain silent.
+Although I’m still struggling with it, I’ve slowly gotten better with being quiet.
+My inclination is still to jump into those silent spaces, but now I can stop myself.
+Sometimes, it requires a mental dialogue (I do a lot of those) that my role doesn’t have to be the entertainment committee–that it’s okay for me to just stay muted.

 Try adding periods of silence and stillness to your life.
 Schedule time for it if it doesn’t come naturally.
 Embrace it instead of fighting it.
 It is cleansing, calming, and healing.